KayaEnis/padicHeights/README.md

-This is SageMath (and some magma) code for the examples in "Algorithms for p-adic Heights on Hyperelliptic Curves of Arbitrary Reduction".
+This is SageMath (and some Magma) code for the examples in "Algorithms for p-adic Heights on Hyperelliptic Curves of Arbitrary Reduction".

 **Dependencies**